LetianLee/MSc-Project-SemEval2020-Task4/README.md

 ## Task Description
 This MSc project contains two subtasks.

-**Subtask A** is a validation task.
+**Subtask A** is a Validation task.
 The purpose is to determine which of two similar natural language statements is against common sense.

 *Example:*
 > Task: Which of the two statements is against common sense?